 In other words, much of our mental life is unconscious and that is where a great deal of our creative insights come from.
 Problems that require creative insights will generally lead to an impasse, Kandel notes.
 Preparation, or a sustained effort at problem-solving, will eventually give way to a period of incubation.
 "Preparation is the period where we consciously work on a problem," Kandel writes, "and incubation is the period when we refrain from conscious thought and allow our unconscious to work."

-While we still understand very little about creativity, in the video below Kandel says we are moving into an era in which we will be able to get very good insights into the kind of situations that lead to increased creativity.
+While we still understand very little about creativity, Kandel says we are moving into an era in which we will be able to get very good insights into the kind of situations that lead to increased creativity.
 For instance, is group think productive?